thaihangchung7/thaihangchung7.github.io/_notes/computing.md

 When working with Numpy arrays, another benefit to using Numba is that it will figure out broadcasting rules for different arrays with compatible dimensions.

-### What's the catch?
+## Numba Limitations to be aware of
+### First time compiling
 The first time you throw ```@jit``` on top of you function, you will find that your function actually take longer to run.
 Why?

 Since Numba is a JIT compiler, when you run the function, Numba will compile the code using LLVM for the first run, introducing some overhead.
 Once the code is cached and ran a second time, it will result in an optimized run time.

-Also, there is all of Python is not supported.
-For instance there is partial support for the Pandas library.
+### Supported Python
+There is work to support as much of the Python language as possible but some widely used features are not available in Numba compiled functions:

++ dict/list/exception/set are partially supported (usually means you have to use an alternative e.g. typed lists)

++ mixing types confuses Numba

++ Some popular libraries are partially supported(p)/not supported(n):
+  - numpy (p)
+  - pandas (n)
+  - pypy (?)

 ## Python Benchmarking